dzapps/deltachat-website/README.md

 Delta Chat Website
 ================================================================================

-This repository contains the files used for the Delta Chat website.
+This repository contains the source code of Delta Chat website.

 ---